mrkkrp/ace-popup-menu/README.md

 Here is something you may want to know:

-* The original `x-popup-menu` can take `menu` argument in form of a keymap or list of keymaps.
+* The original `x-popup-menu` can take `menu` argument in the form of a keymap or list of keymaps.
 This is currently not supported.
-If you encounter a situation when this breaks something, please [open an issue](https://github.com/mrkkrp/ace-popup-menu/issues).
+If you run into a situation when this breaks something, please [open an issue](https://github.com/mrkkrp/ace-popup-menu/issues).
-  Describe how to reproduce your problem and I'll fix it.
+  Describe how to reproduce your problem and I'll try to fix it.

 * Some packages, such as `flyspell`, may test if they work under X-window system and refuse to call `x-popup-menu` if they think it's unavailable.